aciidb0mb3r/swift-evolution/proposals/NNNN-package-manager-custom-targets-layout.md

       included.
 This can contain both, a directory and an individual source file.
 Directories will be searched recursively for valid source files.

+      Each source file will be represented by String type.
+In future, we will consider upgrading this to its own type to allow per file build setting.
+      The new type will conform to `CustomStringConvertible` so existing declarations will continue to work except when the strings are constructed programatically.

     * `exclude`: This property can be used to exclude certain files and directories from being picked up as sources.
 Exclude paths are relative to the target path.
 This property has more precedence than `sources`